redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

     You will see a fully formed URL that can be used in a web browser:
     ```shell
-    [root@pappuses1 jpa]# odo url list
+    $ odo url list
     Found the following URLs for component mysboproj
     NAME               STATE      URL                                           PORT     SECURE     KIND
     mysboproj-9080     Pushed     http://mysboproj-9080.192.168.49.2.nip.io     9080     false      ingress
     ```

 10. Use the URL to navigate to the `CreatePerson.xhtml` data entry page and enter requested data:
-URL/CreatePerson.xhtml' and enter a user's name and age data using the form.
+URL/CreatePerson.xhtml and enter a user's name and age data using the form.

 11. Click on the **Save** button when complete